jczestochowska/jczestochowska.github.io/index.md

 **INSERT** Map of average number of violations per inspection per area

+(draft) This gives us the very average idea of what is happening in Chicago (average over years and all restaurants).
+So let's look at the most common violations around Chicago communities.

+**INSERT** Map of most common violations (before and after on one plot).

+(draft) Here I comment the patterns, e.g. there is a south east region where each neighborhood has issues with dirty equipment, most of Chicago is proper food maintenance.
+In new violations, lower south side of bay site has issues with Adequate management (what does it mean)?

+TODO: do we want to put w map where it shows that for each community the most common issue is related with a food category?
+Maybe just comment on that, that contradicts some previous point, which is good as well.

 Number of inspections tells us how many different fouls restaurant made, but it doesn't give any information about the core of the violation.
 Was it some life-threathening violation, or hazardous one?
 Was it related to food preparation process or cleaningness of the toilets?
 We can also find this kind of information.

 Before 1.7.2018., an establishment could receive one or more of 45 distinct violations.
 After this date, the violations were completely redefined and their number increased to 59.
 Also, the inspections became much stricter and the result Pass with conditions is the dominant one in the previous year.
 That is why in the analysis we will usually look at those two periods separately.